in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 > He sometimes (deliberately) make mistakes which is very helpful for newbies.

-> I have worked on the webservices before, but did not know what was going behind the scene.
-Now i do and it makes lot easier to debug.

 ## Modules - Beginners and Experts!

 We love modularization!
 We love building applications using a modular structure and the cool thing is we structure our courses around modules too!